IgorBuchelnikov/ObservableComputations/README.md

 }
 ```
 In this example, we load data from the database in the main thread, but filtering the source collection *Orders* to receive paid orders (*PaidOrders*) is performed in the background thread.
-*ObservableComputations.Dispatcher* class is very similar to the class [System.Windows.Threading.Dispatcher](https://docs.microsoft.com/en-us/dotnet/api/system.windows.threading.dispatcher?view=netcore- 3.1). *ObservableComputations.Dispatcher* class is associated with a single thread.
-In this thread, you can execute delegates by calling *ObservableComputations.Dispatcher.Invoke* and *ObservableComputations.Dispatcher.BeginInvoke* methods.
+*ObservableComputations.OcDispatcher* class is very similar to the class [System.Windows.Threading.OcDispatcher](https://docs.microsoft.com/en-us/dotnet/api/system.windows.threading.ocDispatcher?view=netcore- 3.1). *ObservableComputations.OcDispatcher* class is associated with a single thread.
+In this thread, you can execute delegates by calling *ObservableComputations.OcDispatcher.Invoke* and *ObservableComputations.OcDispatcher.BeginInvoke* methods.
-The *CollectionDispatching* method redirects all changes of the source collection to the target dispatcher thread (*distinationDispatcher* parameter).
+The *CollectionDispatching* method redirects all changes of the source collection to the target ocDispatcher thread (*distinationOcDispatcher* parameter).
-When the *CollectionDispatching* method is called, the source collection is enumerated (*Orders* or *Orders.CollectionDispatching(_ocDispatcher) .Filtering (o => o.Paid)*) and its event is subscribed to [CollectionChanged](https: // docs. microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netcore-3.1).
+When the *CollectionDispatching* method is called, the source collection is enumerated (*Orders* or *Orders.CollectionDispatching(_ocOcDispatcher) .Filtering (o => o.Paid)*) and its event is subscribed to [CollectionChanged](https: // docs. microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netcore-3.1).
 However, the source collection should not be changed.
-When calling *.CollectionDispatching (_ocDispatcher)*, the collection *Orders* does not change.
-When calling *.CollectionDispatching (wpfOcDispatcher, _ocDispatcher)* collection *Orders.CollectionDispatching (_ocDispatcher) .Filtering (o => o.Paid)* may change in the *_ocDispatcher* thread, but since we pass *_ocDispatcher* to the *sourceDispatcher* parameter, then the enumeration of the collection of the source and subscription to its  [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netcore-3.1) event occurs in the thread of *_ocDispatcher*, which guarantees that there are no changes to the source collection during enumeration.
-Since when calling *.CollectionDispatching(_ocDispatcher)*, the *Orders* collection does not change, then passing *wpfOcDispatcher* to the *sourceDispatcher* parameter makes no sense, especially since at the time of calling *.CollectionDispatching (_ocDispatcher)* we are in the thread of *wpfOcDispatcher*.
-In most cases, unnecessarily passing the *sourceDispatcher* parameter will not result in a loss of workability, unless performance is slightly affected.
+When calling *.CollectionDispatching (_ocOcDispatcher)*, the collection *Orders* does not change.
+When calling *.CollectionDispatching (wpfOcOcDispatcher, _ocOcDispatcher)* collection *Orders.CollectionDispatching (_ocOcDispatcher) .Filtering (o => o.Paid)* may change in the *_ocOcDispatcher* thread, but since we pass *_ocOcDispatcher* to the *sourceOcDispatcher* parameter, then the enumeration of the collection of the source and subscription to its  [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netcore-3.1) event occurs in the thread of *_ocOcDispatcher*, which guarantees that there are no changes to the source collection during enumeration.
+Since when calling *.CollectionDispatching(_ocOcDispatcher)*, the *Orders* collection does not change, then passing *wpfOcOcDispatcher* to the *sourceOcDispatcher* parameter makes no sense, especially since at the time of calling *.CollectionDispatching (_ocOcDispatcher)* we are in the thread of *wpfOcOcDispatcher*.
+In most cases, unnecessarily passing the *sourceOcDispatcher* parameter will not result in a loss of workability, unless performance is slightly affected.
-Note the need to call *_ocDispatcher.Dispose ()*.
+Note the need to call *_ocOcDispatcher.Dispose ()*.
 The above example is not the only design option.
 Here is another option (XAML is the same as in the previous example):
  ```csharp
 using System;